(scroll down for testimonials)

 Who are some of your most memorable actors to work with?

-I'm most proud to work with my niece, Ashanti Bromfield.
-She has a strong spirit and her dedication and commitment to her acting and singing career is admirable.
+I'm most proud to work with my niece, Asha Bromfield.
+She has a strong spirit and her dedication and commitment to her acting and writing career is admirable.
 She's a multi-talented woman who knew she was a star even as a child.
 I've learned so much in working with her.
 We've shaped each other, really.
 She's funny too!

 Vanessa Przada and her mom found me on the official Ivana Chubbuck Studio website and reached out to me.
 They live in Vancouver, British Columbia and so, to this day, we’ve only ever seen each other online.
 Vanessa was 12 years old at the time and had a very strong work ethic – one which could rival most adult actors I work with now!
 We worked together every week on a variety of scenes I assigned her.
-For one of her roles, we worked every day before she went to set.
+I remember we worked every day before she went to set on one of her earlier roles.
 Vanessa’s reward for all her hard work was winning the 2016 Joey Award for Best Lead Actress in a TV Movie – the very show we so diligently worked on together.
 Her performance in the movie was outstanding and her award win is one of my greatest success stories.

 Who are your most influential teachers?